-AT&T helps Infiniti Red Bull Racing get into pole position with telemetry and data analysis worthy of the world's most technologically advanced sport.
+AT&T helps Red Bull Racing improve performance with telemetry and data analysis worthy of the world's most technologically advanced sport.

 Getting to the front of the grid

-The importance of data transfer between the track and the factory plays a significant role during every race weekend, as the teams work to establish their competitive edge on the track, which can be as little as a tenth of a second per lap.
-AT&T provides high-speed and highly secure connections between the pit wall, garage and the team’s engineering offices on-site during a race weekend, and also provides Wi-Fi connections in the team’s hospitality area.
-In tandem, the overall network connection from AT&T allows the team to share data quickly and efficiently between the thriving operations room back at HQ and the tense track environment – whether in Australia or Monaco.
+The importance of data transfer between the track and the factory plays a significant role during every race weekend.
+The teams work to establish their competitive edge on the track, which can be as little as a tenth of a second per lap.
+AT&T provides high-speed and highly secure connections between the pit wall, garage and the team’s engineering offices on-site during a race weekend, and also provides Wi-Fi in the team’s hospitality area.
+The network connection from AT&T lets the team quickly share data, averaging 400GB every race weekend, between the operations room back at HQ in the UK, Renault’s team in Viry, France and the tense track environment – whether in Australia or Monaco.

 Collaboration is key

-Hidden from the fans’ gaze, the team gathers information on the vehicle's performance any time the car is on the track from over 100 sensors on the car.
-These sensors measure thousands of parameters on the car when it’s on the track and enable the technical staff to analyze all aspects of car and driver performance, from fuel efficiency and brake temperatures, to optimal versus actual racing lines around the tracks.
+The team gathers information on the vehicle's performance from more than 100 sensors on the car any time it's on the track.
+These sensors measure hundreds of parameters on the car and let the technical staff analyze all aspects of car and driver performance – fuel efficiency, brake temperatures, optimal vs. actual racing lines around the tracks, and more.

-Collaboration between all the locations is extremely important as tighter budgets and stricter regulations by the FIA, the governing body of motorsport worldwide, mean that the teams are limited to 60 technical staff onsite at each race event - up to a 30 percent reduction in staff for some teams.
-In 2013, the teams also lost a further two hours in the garage due to restrictions on the amount of time staff can work in the garage during race weekends – stressing the need to do more work in less time.
-Through AT&T’s super-fast network, the team is able to support each other and carry out work more efficiently – maximizing on-track time during practice sessions.
-The network allows them to transfer higher quality data back and forth from the HQ in the UK to the trackside, including 3D visuals of the car, with the team reporting that they are experiencing data speeds that are four times faster than they previously experienced.
+It’s extremely important that all the locations work together.
+Tighter budgets and stricter regulations by the FIA (the governing body of motorsport worldwide) limit teams to 60 technical staff onsite at each race.
+In 2013, the teams also lost two hours in the garage due to restrictions on the amount of time staff can work during race weekends – stressing the need to do more work in less time.
+Through AT&T’s super-fast network, the team can support each other and do more work efficiently – getting the most from track time during practice sessions.
+The network allows them to transfer higher quality data from HQ to the trackside, including 3D visuals of the car.
+The team is experiencing data speeds that are 2.5 times faster than before.

-“Our work with Infiniti Red Bull Racing is a great example of our network’s strength and global reach.
-In the high-intensity environment of Formula 1 racing it is extremely important that the team is able to rely on the technology in place – especially since it can make a difference between victory and defeat.
-The Infiniti Red Bull Racing team, while young, has proven it is committed to innovating and excelling, to hold onto its Championship status.
-Securing three major titles in nine years, the team’s voracious enthusiasm mirrors AT&T’s ethos to support technical innovation,” said Andrew Edison, Regional Vice President for EMEA, AT&T
+“Our work with Red Bull Racing is a great example of our network’s strength and global reach.
+In the intense environment of Formula 1 racing, it’s extremely important that the team can rely on the technology in place – it can make a difference between victory and defeat.
+The Red Bull Racing team is committed to innovating and excelling in the world of Formula 1.
+Securing eight major titles in 11 years, the team’s enthusiasm mirrors our drive to support technical innovation,” said John Vladimir Slamecka, AT&T’s Regional Vice President, Europe, the Middle East and Africa.

 Winning the race – then and now

-During the actual Grand Prix races, AT&T's network also enables immediate fault reporting and vehicle analytics before the driver has even started the race.
-The team supplements vital data monitoring with the use of high-definition videoconferencing, allowing them to immediately discuss and address any issues face-to-face.
+AT&T's network enables immediate fault reporting and vehicle analytics - before the driver even starts the race on a Grand Prix race weekend.
+The team uses vital data monitoring along with high-definition videoconferencing, so they can immediately discuss and address any issues face-to-face.

 What lies ahead…

-In 2014 the world of Formula 1 racing is set to experience the biggest regulation changes in a decade.
-The Championship will see the introduction of a revised engine regulation, in which the current 2.4 litre V8 engine will be replaced by a 1.6 litre turbocharged V6 hybrid engine.
-This new regulation coupled with the on-going reductions in track time means that the team now needs to rely heavily on the virtual environment and AT&T’s network to deliver it – even more so since this new engine configuration is a first for the sport.
-The team needs to start from scratch, building a new prototype around these complex parameters; therefore it will be extremely difficult to predict how the car will perform when on the track.
-The network will be vital during the preparatory test sessions in early 2014, and most importantly the races, as every team attempts to optimize performance and reliability on their brand new cars.
+2014 marked the biggest regulation changes in Formula 1 for a decade.
+The revised engine regulation replaced the previous 2.4 litre V8 engine with a 1.6 litre turbocharged V6 hybrid engine.
+This new rule, paired with the on-going reductions in track time, pushed the team to rely heavily on the virtual environment and AT&T’s network to deliver it – even more so since this new engine configuration was a first for the sport.
+The team needed to start from scratch, building a new car prototype around these complex parameters.
+The network will continue to be vital as every team continues to boost performance and reliability on their cars.

 Behind the scenes with AT&T

-“Formula 1 is increasingly moving towards a virtual environment as tighter regulations are significantly reducing the amount of time spent on the track testing the car’s performance.
-This factor, coupled with the sports’ expanding network of circuits, meant that our team needed a resilient, reliable and, most importantly, global network.
-We turned to AT&T for this service due to its proven track record within the sport and its network’s ability to give us that added competitive advantage above the other teams.
-We recognize that it takes the right team of people, technology and partners to optimize performance – and ultimately secure Championship titles,” said Matt Cadieux, CIO, Infiniti Red Bull Racing
+The Red Bull Racing team is supported by an AT&T expert technical team who makes sure the network is ready.
+No matter where the race is, they are there, to provide on- site 24x7 support every race weekend.
+This lets the AT&T team test the network and solve problems before they occur.
+This also ensures the network is up and running ahead of all the race weekends, so the Red Bull Racing team can plug and play when they arrive at the track.“Formula 1 is moving towards a virtual environment.
+Tighter regulations are giving us less time on the track to test the car.
+This factor, coupled with the sports’ growing network of circuits, meant that our team needed a resilient, reliable global network.
+We turned to AT&T for this service due to its experience with the sport and its network’s ability to give us a competitive advantage.
+We know that it takes the right team of people, technology and partners to optimize performance – and ultimately secure Championship titles,” said Matt Cadieux, Chief Information Officer, Red Bull Racing